No Resemblance Whatsoever

 Of the two albums Dan Fogelberg and Tim Weisberg collaborated on, the first, 1978’s Twin Sons of Different Mothers was the most successful owing to the blockbuster hit “The Power Of Gold.”
 But I give the nod to their second try, No Resemblance Whatsoever, released in 1995, as the most successful musically.

-Both musicians had, obviously, matured – a lot of experience can happen in 17 years – but more than that, they had a more cohesive understanding of what they were trying to create with
+Both musicians had, obviously, matured – a lot of experience can happen in 17 years – but more than that, they had a more cohesive understanding of what they were trying to create with No Resemblance.

 A three-song instrumental set opens the disc, with the memory of “County Clare” the opener, all but disappearing upon the opening notes of the solidly better and humorously titled “Forever Jung.”
 This spry tune would have been a better first tune, but it’s hard to quibble song order on a disc that is this enjoyable.
 The third song, “Todos Santos,” continues the pleasant Sunday-morning-after-church-before-nap vibe and leads well into the first vocal.